SEXUAL ACTING-OUT AS RESPONSE TO CHILDHOOD TRAUMA

 - Poor impulse control

-- A psychosexual “freezing” in time, in instances of sexual abuse, where the person’s development is arrested at the point where he/she was abused
+- A psychosexual “freezing” in time, in instances of sexual abuse, where the person’s development is interrupted at the point where he/she was abused

 - Acting-out behaviors of all types including sexual acting out